abdanzamzam/typescript-express-sequelize/README.md

 # typescript-express-sequelize
-design pattern for typescript, express, sequelize
+Design pattern for starting project using: typescript, express, sequelize